Retire by stateFigures verified May 31, 2026

 The coast faces hurricanes and flooding

-Eastern North Carolina is exposed to hurricanes and heavy rain flooding, which has caused major damage in recent storms.
-Coastal and low-lying homes may need separate flood insurance, and premiums can be high near the water.
+Eastern North Carolina takes hurricanes and heavy rain flooding, and recent storms have done major damage.
+Homes on the coast or in low-lying areas may need separate flood insurance, and premiums run high near the water.

 Mountain areas can flood too

-Western North Carolina is usually seen as a safer climate, but Hurricane Helene in 2024 brought severe flooding and landslides to the Asheville region.
-It is a reminder that inland mountain areas are not immune to extreme rain events.
+The mountains are usually seen as the safer climate.
+But in 2024, Hurricane Helene brought severe flooding and landslides to the Asheville region.
+Even inland mountain areas are not safe from extreme rain.

 National Weather Service